evidence-dev/evidence/sites/docs/pages/reference/markdown.md

 />
 <PropListing
     name="breadcrumb"
-    description="Specify a query that returns a breadcrumb column.
-The query can use $&#123params&#125 to reference the URL parameters for the page."
+    description="Specify a query that returns a column named breadcrumb.
+The query can use $&#123params.my_param&#125 to reference the URL parameters for the page.
+E.g. `breadcrumb: "select customer_name as breadcrumb where customer_id=${params.customer_id}"`
 />

 Anything outside of these values won't do anything on their own, but they will be accessible as [variables](/core-concepts/syntax/#expressions) on the page.